Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Chargers_and_Power/index.md

 The Signet Power Supplies that support a programmable TCP interface can be controlled by Profinity.
 Units such as the [Siglent SPD3303X-E](https://siglentna.com/power-supplies/spd3303x-spd3303x-e-series-programmable-dc-power-supply/) are widely used by Prohelion clients for desktop testing scenarios.

-**ITech Power Supplies**

-[ITech](https://www.itechate.com/en/) provides a large range of bi-directional power supplies that are supported by the Profinity solution.
-Profinity uses ITech's TCP interface for controlling the supply at this time we do not support the ITech CAN bus interface.

 ## Charging Steps

 ### Step 1 - Add a Charger to your Profile